Policies and Procedures

 This Policy & Procedure covers the possession, use and distribution of alcohol, tobacco, vaping devices, illegal drugs or other banned substances.
 (Updated May 2022)

 The purpose of this policy is to prevent bullying through the creation of safe, respectful & supportive school cultures & responding to bullying behaviour in ways that are just & effective, with a focus on safety, restoring relationships.

 This document provides information around externally funded therapy for students and Allied Health providers in school.

 A child between the age of 6 and 17 may leave school only after they have completed Year 10 of secondary education or where special circumstance have been approved by the Minister for Education and Training (Implemented 2011)

-School attendance plays a critical role in enhancing the lives of students in schools.
+School attendance plays a critical role in enhancing the lives of children and young people.
 Every day of attendance adds to a student's opportunity to learn, develop and experience success in education.
 Attendance is a core responsibility of schools.

 These procedures outline the conditions upon which a child may be exempt from being enrolled at and attending school (Implemented 2017)

-CEDP is committed to developing an educational and organisational culture based on mutual trust and respect that assists people to recognise and develop their personal capabilities
+CSPD is committed to developing an educational and organisational culture based on mutual trust and respect that assists people to recognise and develop their personal capabilities.